First Timers Guide

 July and August are the peak months for summer visitors to Jackson Hole.
 The long, warm summer days lend themselves to the types of activities that draw folks to Jackson.
 September and October are ideal months to visit if you wish to avoid the busy season.

 The Grand Adventure Park is a collection of activities at the Jackson Hole Mountain resort.
 It includes the world famous aerial tram, ropes course, lift-serviced mountain bike park, drop-tower, bungee trampoline and more.

 Our double-reversible tram runs a length of 12,463' with a vertical rise of 4,139'.
 During the winter season the tram has a cabin capacity of 100 riders and 1 operator.
-With an approximate speed of 1970 feet/second it has an uphill capacity of 650 riders/hour.
+With an approximate speed of 1970 feet/minute, it has an uphill capacity of 650 riders/hour.
 The tram is a must ride for both skiers and sightseers.

 The Jackson Hole Grand Adventure Park is loaded with adventure and family fun in Jackson Hole and the Grand Adventure Pass is your ticket to the fun with a variety of included activities.
 Check out our Bike Park, Climbing Wall, Ropes Course, Bungee, and new for 2015 - the Drop Tower!